chef/chef-web-docs/chef_master/source/resource_common.rst

 **Re-register ASP.Net if it's already installed**

-The following example shows how to use ``only_if`` to ensure that the chef-client will attempt to register ASP.NET only if the executable is installed on the system, on both 32- and 64-bit systems:
+The following example shows how to use ``only_if`` to ensure that the Chef Infra Client will attempt to register ASP.NET only if the executable is installed on the system, on both 32- and 64-bit systems:

 .. code-block:: ruby